St Louis Gangs

 St Louis Hoods: North County

-Before the 1970s, black families only lived in Kinloch and Robertson until the expansion of the airport that never happen destroyed both of the neighborhoods, leaving only small housing projects in Kinloch.
+Before the 1970s, black families only lived in Kinloch and Robertson until the expansion of the airport that never happen destroyed both neighborhoods, leaving only small housing projects in Kinloch.

 Starting in the 1970s the black population expanded into the city of Berkeley.
-From the 1980s to the 2000s, apartment complexes helped changed North County, with the most being between Parker Road and Lucas-Hunt as white flight to West County and St. Charles County from the lower income apartment complexes led people to move into Jennings, Riverview, Spanish Lake, Dellwood, and off Chambers Road and Parker Road.
+From the 1980s to the 2000s, apartment complexes helped changed North County, with most being between Parker Road and Lucas-Hunt as white flight to West County and St. Charles County from the lower income apartment complexes led black families to move into Jennings, Riverview, Spanish Lake, Dellwood, and off Chambers and Parker roads.